-Alaska DOC recognizes many different faith groups and allows prisoners to practice that faith by giving access to services, property, special events and special dietary needs.
+The Department of Corrections recognizes many different faith groups and allows prisoners to practice that faith by giving access to services, property, special events and special dietary needs.
 Each institution has a dedicated Chaplain, as well as religious volunteers, who make sure prisoners have access to faith-based programming and chaplaincy services.